 - Segment by audience for a granular view of customer behaviors

-- Evaluate how the the results of this test affect other valuable revenue streams
+- Evaluate how the results of this test affect other valuable revenue streams

 - Gather sufficient data before deciding to stop an experiment

-Before you stop a running test, evaluate whether you’ve gathered enough data for your business needs.
+Before stopping an experiment, check that you’ve gathered enough data for your business needs

 - Test results